ImanBarjane/employee-attrition-analysis/HR Analysis.md

     return table
 ```

-Now let's use the best performing model to predict on the test set.
+Now we use the best performing model to predict on the test set.

 ```python